B1lol-dev/simplegram/README.md

 - **User Authentication**:
   - Login and register functionality.
 - **AI Chat**:
-  - Chat with an AI powered by ChatGPT 4.1 API.
+  - Chat with an AI powered by OpenAi's "ChatGPT 4.1 API", and io.net's models
 - **Modern Frontend**:
   - Built with Vite for fast development.
   - Styled with TailwindCSS for a responsive and clean UI.